Why Do We Need OneDrive Offline Sync?

 1. Download and install the CBackup desktop application, create a free CBackup account and log into it.

-2. Locate My Storage in the left sidebar, click Add Cloud, select OneDrive, and click Add.
+2. Locate My Storage in the left sidebar, select OneDrive, and click Authorize Now.
 Then, follow the step-by-step instructions to grant CBackup access to OneDrive.
 Then, add other OneDrive accounts to CBackup in the same steps.

 3. After added, you can see all your OneDrive accounts on the storage list.
-Click the + symbol next to My Storage and tap on New Combined Cloud in the drop-down menu.
+Click the + Add Combined Cloud on the My Storage screen.

 4. Choose the accounts that need to be combined and hit Next to follow the prompts to complete the cloud combination.